OSGeo/gdal/doc/source/drivers/vector/mssqlspatial.rst

-If the user defines the environment variable :config:`MSSQLSPATIAL_LIST_ALL_TABLES=YES` (and does not specify Tables= in the connection string), all regular user tables will be treated as layers.
+If the user defines the environment variable :config:`MSSQLSPATIAL_LIST_ALL_TABLES=YES` (and does not specify Tables= in the connection string), all regular user tables and views will be treated as layers.
 This option is useful if you want tables with with no spatial data

 By default the MSSQL driver will only look for layers that are registered in the *geometry_columns* metadata table.
-If the user defines the environment variable :config:`MSSQLSPATIAL_USE_GEOMETRY_COLUMNS=NO` then the driver will look for all user spatial tables found in the system catalog
+If the user defines the environment variable :config:`MSSQLSPATIAL_USE_GEOMETRY_COLUMNS=NO` then the driver will look for all user spatial tables and views found in the system catalog.

+When :config:`MSSQLSPATIAL_USE_GEOMETRY_COLUMNS=YES` (the default) is enabled, any datasets written by GDAL to the database are registered in the ``dbo.geometry_columns`` table.

+This has the advantage of storing the dataset's coordinate reference system (CRS) alongside its metadata.
+GDAL will automatically use this information when the dataset is accessed in the future.

 SQL statements
 --------------